gnafit/gna/doc/source/making_sense.rst

 .. _Initializer:

-Initializer : class
+Initializer : class template
+    * used to initialize transformation via CRTP chain
+    * created via GNAObject_::Base_::transformation\_
+    * creates Entry_ instance and assignes it to the caller

+.. _GNAObject:

+GNAObject : class

+.. _GNASingleObject:

+GNASingleObject : class

 .. _Transformation:

-Transformation : class
+Transformation : class template
     * blablabla (TBD)
     * contains
       + list of MemFunction_ instances
       + list of MemTypesFunction_ instances
+    * CRTP_ base
+    * requires ancestor to also inherit GNAObject_

 Also see Errors_